Story

 • Finish: Lacquer clear-coats over a water-based stain

-• Colour: Williams
+• Colour: Rustic Cherry

 • Origin: Canada